near/NEPs/text/0000-network-spec.md

 [summary]: #summary

 Specification of the networking layer that peers use to communicate.
-Includes implementation overview of peer discovery, handshake and reputation.
+Includes implementation overview of peer discovery, handshake.
 Does not include the format of the actual blockchain protocol.

 # Motivation
 [motivation]: #motivation

 To provide actually secure and efficient routing, especially among the validators, we postulate that account information and cryptographic signatures backed directly or indirectly by stake are required.
-This network specification describes all of the protocols and data structures to connect, handshake, discover peers and maintain connections and an integration with the blockchain itself.
+This network specification describes all of the protocols and data structures to connect, handshake, discover peers and maintain connections and an integration with the chain layer.

 This document should serve as reference for all the clients to implement networking layer.